 Trump: 'I think I know more about' NATO than Mattis does

-President Trump repeatedly expressed ambivalence toward NATO in an interview with "60 Minutes" that aired Sunday, at one point saying he thought he knew more about the alliance "from the standpoint of fairness" than Defense Secretary James Mattis.
+President Trump repeatedly expressed ambivalence toward NATO in an interview with "60 Minutes" that aired Sunday, at one point saying he knew more about the alliance "from the standpoint of fairness" than Defense Secretary James Mattis did.

 "I like NATO, NATO's fine," Trump told interviewer Lesley Stahl.
 "But you know what?
 We shouldn't be paying almost the entire cost of NATO to protect Europe.
 And then on top of that, they take advantage of us on trade."